 Customer Service: 24/7 Account Access and Online Enrollment

 If you want to talk to access your account online, you can do so 24 hours a day, seven days a week.
 Phone and email support are available on weekdays from 9 a.m. to 5 p.m.
 CST.
 If you want to take advantage of the company’s free credit consultation, you can submit a request online.
 You can also enroll in a plan with The Credit People online, a nice feature many other credit repair companies do not offer.

 Reputation: Relatively Low BBB Rating

 The Credit People is not accredited by the Better Business Bureau, yet has a C+ rating.
 The BBB notes its rating is mostly due to concerns with the credit repair industry.
 While the company was founded in 2001, according to the BBB, it's only been incorporated since 2016.
 This recent incorporation date may also help explain the relatively low BBB rating.
-There have been only six complaints with the BBB in the past three years, which primarily related to problems with the company’s products or services.
-A check of the CFPB’s consumer complaint database didn’t reveal any complaints during the past three years, which is a good thing.
+There have been only nine complaints with the BBB in the past three years, which primarily related to problems with the company’s products or services.

 Customer Satisfaction: Limited Reviews Available

 One of the key drawbacks to The Credit People is a limited number of customer reviews.
-There are only three customer reviews available from the BBB, and the company has no customer reviews on Trustpilot.
+There are only four customer reviews available from the BBB, and the company has no customer reviews on Trustpilot.
 The Credit People does, however, have a four out of 5-star rating with Consumer Affairs based on 11 customer reviews.
 Many of the Consumer Affairs reviewers praised the level of customer service they received from The Credit People, with some noting their credit repair issues were resolved.